LoganCarter08/Localized-Twitch-Bot/README.md

 ### Current Capabilities
 1. Hardcoded bits for buttons to allow for chat to cheer bits to press buttons on your keyboard or mouse to manipulate your game
+2. Easy to use installer
+3. Starts up with Windows

 ### Planned Capabilities
 1. Have a menu to allow for easy bits for buttons configuration